cellsjs/piscosour/docs/developers/guides/16-testing.md

 | --- | --- | --- | --- |
 | command | Object | No | See [command object](#command) |

-This is a example of a entire test file.
+This is a example of an entire test file.

 ```javascript
 'use strict';